openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-animation-sharedtransition.md

 # Shared Element Transition (sharedTransition)

-The `sharedTransition` property can be set on a component to mark it as a shared element and configure its corresponding transition animation.
+By setting the `sharedTransition` property of a component, the element can be marked as a shared element with corresponding transition effects.
 Shared transitions only occur during page routing (router) navigation.

 ## Import Module